alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part3.md

 az role assignment create --role "Key Vault Secrets Officer" --assignee <user-object-id> --scope /subscriptions/<subscription-id>/resourceGroups/myResourceGroup/providers/Microsoft.KeyVault/vaults/<key-vault-name>
 ```

-- Replace `<user-object-id>` with the object ID obtained from the previous step.
-- Replace `<subscription-id>` with your Azure subscription ID.
-- Replace `<key-vault-name>` with the name of your key vault.
 - This command assigns the Key Vault Secrets Officer role to the currently logged-in user for the Key Vault.

 ##### Verify Role Assignments